OpenMM interface

 xmlfile=None):

-ASH also features a function to solvate a small molecule automatically.
-This also makes use of the Modeller functionality of OpenMM but is a bit simpler.
+This function makes use of the Modeller functionality of OpenMM but is a bit simpler.
 It requires reading an ASH fragment, selection of a water model and an XML-file containing the small-molecule forcefield.
 The XML-file can come from either write_nonbonded_FF_for_ligand or small_molecule_parameterizer The size of the solvent box can be modified as required (default 70x70x70 Angstrom).

 Options: